 Eric (Guy Pearce) hops out of his Holden sedan to grab some supplies, but his car is stolen by a few bandits including Henry (Scoot McNairy).
 Eric takes off across the arid landscape to catch the thieves.

-Michôd directs at an inconsistent pace, sometimes letting the camera sit on actors for lengthy pauses of inaction, other times its vast, dry expanses, incapable of sustaining life.
-Michôd's script takes an unflinching look at human nature.
-Though not as good as his instant classic debut Animal Kingdom, The Rover is a sound follow-up.
-It may be unrelentingly dark and difficult to watch, but there is enough here to warrant its viewing.
+Michôd directs at an inconsistent pace, sometimes letting the camera sit on actors for lengthy pauses of inaction, other times good as his instant classic debut Animal Kingdom, The Rover is a sound follow-up.
+It may be unre-